8bits1beard-io/AssignedAccessBuilder/README.md

 - Import/export XML configurations
 - Tabbed deployment guide (Intune, PowerShell, PPKG)

+Note: Intune’s Settings Catalog kiosk allow-list is AUMID-based only.
+Use OMA-URI AssignedAccess CSP when you need Win32 apps like `osk.exe` or `sndvol.exe`.

 Note: If Windows blocks a downloaded script, right-click the `.ps1` file, choose **Properties**, then **Unblock**.

 ### Accessibility